bernhardpg/babyshark_vtol_model/README.md

 <img src="https://user-images.githubusercontent.com/35483844/139727366-eb39f3f5-01c7-4e4c-86a9-0f0902c28979.png" width="800">

+**If you use this model, please cite the original thesis:**
+> B. P. Graesdal, “Full Nonlinear System Identification for a Vertical-Takeoff-and-Landing Unmanned Aerial Vehicle,” Master thesis, NTNU, 2021.
+Available: https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2981320

 The repo contains three main files:
 1. *model/BabysharkModel.m*: Aircraft model.
 2. *visualizer/AircraftVisualizer.m*: Simple 3D visualization tool for the babyshark model.
 3. *3d_files/babyshark.stl*: 3D model of the Babyshark created for this work.

 The model is written entirely in Matlab.
-However, porting the model to any other language should be straight forward.
+However, porting the model to any other language should be straightforward.
 All of the required equations and parameters can be found in *BabysharkModel.m*.

 ## About the model
 The model simulates the 12 dimensional rigid-body equations of motion that